7 Habits That Could Be Preventing You From Getting Pregnant

 1. Taking certain medications

-Always ensure that you check the slip before taking drugs.
+Always ensure that you check with your doctor before taking certain drugs.
 There are instructions for women who want to conceive.

 2. Excess intake of Alcohol